WhiskeyTang0F0xtr0t/unifi/wpa_supplicant/README.md

 - Creates "auto recovery" service that leverages $backupPath to re-install and configure wpa_supplicant after Unifi OS update/upgrade

+## Supported Devices
+This script has been confirmed working on the following hardware:
+- Dream Machine (u/-BruceWayne-)
+- Dream Machine Pro
+- Dream Machine Special Edition
+- Dream Machine Pro Max
+- Cloud Gateway Ultra
+- Cloud Gateway Express
+- Enterprise Fortress Gateway (u/Navish360)

+If your device is not on this list, message me and we can modfiy the script for compatibility.

+## How to Use
-> [!IMPORTANT]
+> [!WARNING]
 >
-> This script has been confirmed working on the following hardware:
-> - Dream Machine (u/-BruceWayne-)
-> - Dream Machine Pro
-> - Dream Machine Special Edition
-> - Dream Machine Pro Max
-> - Cloud Gateway Ultra
-> - Cloud Gateway Express
-> - Enterprise Fortress Gateway (u/Navish360)
->
-> If your device is not on this list, message me and we can modfiy the script for compatibility.

-**DO NOT RUN THIS SCRIPT IF YOUR DEVICE IS IN BRIDGE MODE!**
+> **DO NOT RUN THIS SCRIPT IF YOUR DEVICE IS IN BRIDGE MODE!**

-**IT DOES NOT CURRENTLY CHECK FOR BRIDGE MODE AND WILL BREAK YOUR SETUP!**
+> **IT DOES NOT CURRENTLY CHECK FOR BRIDGE MODE AND WILL BREAK YOUR SETUP!**

 > [!TIP]
 >